-Fresh white roses are right at home in a white Christmas decorated home and look wonderful in rustic light colored urns, white ironstone pitchers, crystal vases, and pale earthenware.
+Fresh white roses are right at home in a white Christmas decorated home and dazzle in rustic urns, white ironstone pitchers, crystal vases, and pale earthenware.
 I have even tucked everlasting white roses into branches of the Christmas tree for a very French Nordic look.

 13. Skip the Christmas Red

-This is going to a controversial Christmas decor idea for sure, but stick with me.
-You’ll notice in this beautiful Nordic French home’s decor that the subdued, quiet, calm mood is accomplished without pinks and reds (beyond a few apples in the kitchen).
-What are you supposed to do with all your decorations with red?
+This may ignite controversy, but bear with me.
+You’ll note this beautiful Nordic French home’s subdued, calm mood is accomplished without pinks and reds (beyond apples in the kitchen).

 Does decorating for Christmas with pretty wrapped Christmas gifts even qualify as a decor idea?
 Maybe not, but for a more romantic and feminine look, use white tulle alone or combined with ribbon.

 16. White Christmas Cakes

 Think beyond frosted windowpanes and royal iced houses.
 Why not?
 I am a hopeless cake decorator–just no natural skill or patience for it–but I am exceptional at whipping up buttercream to pile on for plain and simple cupcakes.

 Skip the baking and buy premade cakes!
 Request an all white frosted cake or plain cupcakes from the bakery if all you see in the case are colorful and tacky specimens.